simplytesthere/docusaurus-base/docs/Networking and Connectivity/ASC-Wireless Instructions.md

 ## Wi-Fi isn't working on my device, and I haven't changed my password.
 Help?

-Please submit a ticket at itshelp@agnesscott.edu.
+Please [email the ASC ITS Help Desk](https://asc-testsite2.netlify.app/docs/contact-info-hours).
 Make sure your email to ITS Help includes the following:

 - Your device type
 - The MAC address of your device